About Us

 The Inspiration

-For years we admired gardens from the sidelines — urban dwellers with a love of plants and not much space to grow.
+For years we admired gardens from the sidelines.
+We were urban dwellers with a love of plants and not much space to grow.
 But after spending several years in the UK, our perspective on gardening changed completely.

 There, gardens felt like personal expression.
+Gardens were part of the culture.
 Even the smallest spaces carried beauty, mood, and a bit of magic.

 When we returned to Ontario, the contrast was hard to ignore.
 Gardening here often felt restrained.
 A handful of go-to plants.
 A two-week rush around Victoria Day.
-A season shaped more by store calendars than by the rhythm of the plants themselves.
+A season shaped more by retail calendars than by the joy of gardening itself.

 And we knew it didn't have to be that way.